3nchantment/Getting-and-Cleaning-Data-Course-Project/code_book.md

 1) Download the data and unzip it to a local directory

-2) Extract and merge the training and the test sets to create one data set.
+2) Extract the data to two data tables, assign column names and merge the training and the test sets to create one data set.

 3) Extract only the measurements on the mean and standard deviation for each measurement from the data set.